mever-team/FairBench/docs/documentation/dimensions.md

 <button onclick="toggleCode('code6')" class="toggle-button">>></button>
 <b>From multiple iterables</b><br>
-Add the outcomes of multiple category analyses to `Dimensions`; usie named keyword arguments to prepend the that name to dimensions names, or put all category analyses as positional arguments to just merge their branches.
+Add the outcomes of multiple category analyses to `Dimensions`; use named keyword arguments to prepend the that name to dimensions names, or put all category analyses as positional arguments to just merge their branches.
 Any Python iterable can be analyzed into categories.